gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

   // Gatsby adds a configOption that's not needed for this plugin, delete it delete configOptions.plugins

-  // Helper function to process a photo to match Gatsby's node structure const processPhoto = photo => {
+  // Helper function that processes a photo to match Gatsby's node structure const processPhoto = photo => {
     const nodeId = createNodeId(`pixabay-photo-${photo.id}`)
     const nodeContent = JSON.stringify(photo)